This is not a training manual or system, training

 rammed earth, cob and masonry have been brought in to facilitate

-changes in the yet to be defined National Vocational Qualification,
+changes in the National Vocational Qualification,

-The first test assessment has been run in France, see
+Test assessments have been run in France, see

-image above, and the second in Germany is imminent, so earth
+image above, and Germany, so earth

 structures will have a structure of testing and assessment recognised